v-zhuravlev/zbx-smartctl/README.md

 ### Linux/BSD/Mac OSX

 - Make sure that smartmontools utils are installed:
+- (optional) install `sg3-utils` if you need to monitor hardware RAIDs.
+See [#29](https://github.com/v-zhuravlev/zbx-smartctl/pull/29)
-- install the script smartctl-disks-discovery.pl in /etc/zabbix/scripts/
+- Install the script smartctl-disks-discovery.pl in /etc/zabbix/scripts/
-- test the script by running it.
+- Test the script by running it.
 You should receive JSON object in the script output
 - add the following permissions into /etc/sudoers:

 ```